Commodore

 No analysis available

-Strong evidence the building offers storage lockers: MLS checkboxes historically show storage in 16/20 listings and unit_features in 11/20.
-Current public remarks across many listings explicitly mention "storage locker," "exterior storage locker," and "storage locker in basement" (appearing in at least a dozen listings), indicating consistent confirmation rather than isolated agent copy/paste.
+Strong evidence that the building offers storage lockers: historical MLS checkboxes showed storage in 16 of 20 listings and unit_features in 11 of 20.
+Current agent remarks across many listings (approximately a dozen) explicitly mention "storage locker", "exterior storage locker", or "storage locker in basement", indicating the feature is consistently advertised by multiple agents rather than a one-off error.

-Strong evidence: 17 of 20 MLS entries list tennis courts and many public remarks explicitly mention 'tennis courts' or 'tennis/pickleball courts', with repeated confirmation across listings and agents.
+Strong evidence: 17 of 20 MLS entries list tennis courts and many public remarks say 'tennis courts' or 'tennis/pickleball courts', confirming shared court facilities at the building.

 No analysis available